RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 Add current user to the proper group to get permission to use `/dev/ttyACM0`.

-This step can be done from the RRG/Iceman Proxmark3 repo with:
+This step can be done from the Iceman Proxmark3 repo with:

 ```sh
 make accessrights